by Tony Bonvechio

 Guys like Greg Robins, Jamie Smith and Adam Pine have truly opened my eyes to the benefits of block periodization for raw powerlifters.
 It’s super simple and not that sexy, but gradually shifting from high volume/low intensity to low volume/high intensity is a tried-and-true way to prepare for a meet.
 So logically, your first training cycle after your meet should crank up the volume.

-Prilepin’s Chart is a fantastic guide for structuring your training, and starting on the higher end for volume (about 30 working reps per main exercise) is ideal for post-meet training.
+Prilepin’s Chart is a fantastic guide for structuring your training, specially if you want a 4 day workout split, and starting on the higher end for volume (about 30 working reps per main exercise) is ideal for post-meet training.
 You’ll reduce the weight on the bar to give your nervous system (and brain) a break.
 You’ll increase time under tension and spur some muscle growth.
 And finally, you’ll improve work capacity so you can increase total tonnage (weight x sets x reps) over time.

 So if you followed a well-designed training program, you likely were handling heavy weights with very low volume (sets of 1-3 reps for fewer than 10 total reps) just before your meet.
 Now it’s time to perform higher reps, more total sets and build a base for future training cycles.